nicholasdunbar/cucumber-sandbox/readme.md

  end
  Capybara.default_driver = :firefox
 ```
+I was doing this based on a comment by @twalpol in [FF w/marionette doesn't work in Capybara](https://github.com/teamcapybara/capybara/issues/1710)

 Maybe you could take this work I've done, figure out the answer and message me.
 In the mean time I'm waiting for Capybara to support this with Marionette.

+# Other Notes
+**Poltergeist** - A headless driver which integrates Capybara with PhantomJS.
+It is truly headless, so doesn't require Xvfb to run on your CI server.
+It will also detect and report any Javascript errors that happen within the page.

+**rino** - cucumber step_definitions can be written using javascript with node `npm install -g cucumber`

 edited using : https://pandao.github.io/editor.md/en.html